 Chocolate Butterscotch: (per bar) 290 cal/12g fat/42g carbs/8g protein

 Energy gels are convenient and quick for spurts of endurance, but they’re better left for serious performance athletes.
 For the rest of us, Justin’s line of squeeze pack nut butters stashes just as easily in your pocket, but they go down smoother, are made with natural and organic ingredients and taste delightfully rich.
-Peanuts, almonds or hazelnuts are the basis for Justin’s eight different varieties, which are then sweetened with real maple, vanilla or chocolate.
+Peanuts, almonds or hazelnuts are the basis for Justin’s different varieties, which are then sweetened with real maple, vanilla or chocolate.
 Whether you smear a few tablespoons on a pastry or suck it down straight from its pouch, the dense calories won’t burn off as quickly as a Utah cloud cover.

 Chocolate Almond Butter: (per pack) 180 cal/14g fat/11g carbs/5g protein

 Jackson Hole pass holder Kate Schade began concocting the original Tram Bar recipe with whatever ingredients she had in her pantry, a culinary R&D experiment to keep her powered up while ripping tram laps until clocking into her evening restaurant job.
 Soft and chewy, these energy bites have since gained a following thanks to their organic, GMO-free ingredients and its inability to freeze in sub-zero pocket conditions.
 (Your teeth will thank you.)
-Pick from Kate’s five different flavors—including the latest Tiki Bar, a tropical cornucopia of coconut, mango and cashews—and let these whole food bars do the rest of the work.
+Pick from Kate’s five different flavors—including Tiki Bar, a tropical cornucopia of coconut, mango and cashews—and let these whole food bars do the rest of the work.

 Original Tram Bar: (per bar) 360 cal/16g fat/49g carbs/8g protein